bolderflight/excitation/README.md

 # Installation

 ## Arduino
 Use the Arduino Library Manager to install this library or clone to your Arduino/libraries folder.
-In addition, this library requires the [Bolder Flight Systems Units library](https://github.com/bolderflight/units) and [Bolder Flight Systems Eigen library](https://github.com/bolderflight/eigen) to be installed.
+In addition, this library requires the [Bolder Flight Systems Units library](https://github.com/bolderflight/units) to be installed.
 This library is added as:

 ```C++
 #include "excitation.h"
 ```

 An example Arduino executable is located at *examples/arduino/excitation_example/excitation_example.ino*.
-Teensy 3.x, 4.x, and LC devices are used for testing under Arduino and this library should be compatible with other ARM devices.
-This library is *not* expected to work on AVR devices.
+Teensy 3.x, 4.x, and LC devices are used for testing under Arduino and this library should be compatible with other devices.

 ## CMake
 CMake is used to build this library, which is exported as a library target called *excitation*.
 The header is added as: